openshift-kni/baremetal-deploy/features/performance/README.md

 - `ISOLATED_CPUS` - CPU's that you want to isolate from the system usage.
 - `RESERVED_CPUS` - CPU's that you want to reserve for the system and does not use for containers workloads.
+- `MICROCODE_URL` - the location of the patched microcode_ctl RPM, as long as it is not part of RHCOS yet.
+  Defaults to a RH internal URL.
+For deployments outside the RH network provide the RPM on a reachable host and update this URL.
+  See https://bugzilla.redhat.com/show_bug.cgi?id=1766178 for more info on this.
+- `RT_REPO_URL` - the location of a yum repo which provides the RT kernel RPMs as long as they are not part of RHCOS yet.
+  Defaults to a RH internal URL.
+For deployments outside the RH network provide a yum repo on a reachable host and update this URL.
+  For providing your own yum repo see e.g. https://access.redhat.com/solutions/3176811

 ## Huge Pages